ioccc-src/winner/2024/ferguson1/README.md

 ## Judges' remarks:

 You will have to go to "Fun-Damentals" to understand the logic flow of this game.
-While the code might goto as many as 152 times to travel from `main()` to a successful `exit(666)` you may have a devil of a time trying to figure out how this program actually does what it does as it jumps hundreds if not thousands of times.
+While you jump thousands of times from as many as 152 `goto`s, to travel from `main()` to a successful `exit(666);`, you may have a devil of a time trying to figure out how this program actually does what it does.

 Before you set off on your adventure to decode this program's logic, make sure you have enough food, ammo, clothes, oxen, and programming supplies.